MicrosoftDocs/well-architected/well-architected/saas/identity-access.md

     - Audit support to retain or export sign-in logs for security management.

     > [!IMPORTANT]
     > Consider your planned user growth when you evaluate the cost of an identity solution.
-Even if a solution might not remain cost effective or scalable in the long term, have a migration plan that you can use if the need arises.
+A solution might not remain cost effective or scalable in the long term, but it could be useful for now.
+Have a migration plan that you can use if the need arises.
     >
     > For example, a solution might be affordable for 500 users but unsustainable for 5 million.
 If it requires minimal setup and is user-friendly and easy to migrate from, it could still be the right choice until scaling costs justify switching to a different solution.